74minutos/music-data/metal-exploratory-data-analysis/readme.md

 ![](https://user-images.githubusercontent.com/44582985/95865275-c782de80-0d66-11eb-8785-08f690ed216c.png)

-The csv file is too large to upload to github, so if anyone is interested in this database, can write me to jorgecarrion.l@gmail and I'll send it.
+The csv file is too large to upload it to github, so if anyone is interested in this database, you can write me to jorgecarrion.l@gmail and I'll send it to you.